Phil Mushnick: John Sterling

 Mushnick has written several columns critical of Yankees radio broadcaster John Sterling.
 He has referred to Sterling as "a narcissistic, condescending blowhard who neither knows nor cares what's happening on the field" and regularly accuses him of self-promotion.

 Chris Berman

 Mushnick has also taken aim at Chris Berman of ESPN over the years, viewing his "clown act" as forced, self-serving, and stale.

 Stephen Jackson and Matt Barnes

 In February 2020, Mushnick criticized Stephen Jackson and Matt Barnes, co-hosts of All the Smoke on Showtime.
 Mushnick attacked their maturity, character, and criticized their vernacular by stating that the co-hosts are "two of the worst, most uncivilized acts in recent NBA history, Stephen Jackson and Matt Barnes, were selected to co-host a show on Showtime that they load with backwards-pointed street vulgarities.
 "What’s the point?
 To prove that at 40 they still act like remorselessly indecent slugs?"

+CC Sabathia Number Retirement

+In February 2026, when the New York Yankees announced plans to retire CC Sabathia's number 52, Mushnick used his "Equal Time" column to criticize the team for "[watering down] their "standard for greatness".
+In response, Sabathia posted on X, "“Ah damn Phil sorry you feel that way…see you 9/26/26," with multiple laughing emojis.

+Personal life

+Mushnick has been married to Deby since 1981.